rails/rails/guides/source/action_view_overview.md

 # => <option>VISA</option> <option>MasterCard</option>
 ```

-Note: Only the `option` tags are returned, you have to wrap this call in a regular HTML `select` tag.
+NOTE: Only the `option` tags are returned, you have to wrap this call in a regular HTML `select` tag.

 #### options_from_collection_for_select